Youth Education Bursary: supporting a career in the social services

 + 2022 Student

-Applications for the 2025 Youth Education Bursary are closed; the last date to apply was May 12, 2025.
-Please check in Spring 2026 for the next application period.
+Applications for the 2026 Youth Education Bursary are now open; the last date to apply is May 11, 2026.

-• You can apply for the bursary if you are receiving other bursaries and/or a tuition waiver.
+• You may apply for the bursary if you are receiving other bursaries or a tuition waiver.

-• You can apply for the bursary more than once.
-This means you can be awarded the bursary multiple years in a row.
+• You may apply for the bursary more than once, which means you may receive funding in multiple years.

-Applicants will be notified about the status of their applications in the summer.
+• Applicants will be notified about the status of their application in the summer.

-• The bursary is available to a maximum of $2,000 per academic year (two semesters).
+• The bursary provides up to $2,000 per academic year (two semesters).

-• Bursary funds are given directly to the academic institution for deposit into the student's account.
+• Funds are paid directly to the academic institution and deposited into the student’s account.

 • Bursary funds must be used within 18 months.